keptn/tutorials/README.md

 # Keptn Tutorials

+## Keptn V1 has reached end of life on December 22nd, 2023 and has been [replaced](https://github.com/keptn/lifecycle-toolkit).

 This repo serves as the place for all Keptn tutorials hosted on https://tutorials.keptn.sh.
 The repo bases on the [Google Codelab project](https://codelabs.developers.google.com/).

 ## Want to contribute? :bulb: